abeluck/qubes-tor/README.md

         qvm-prefs -s anon-web netvm torvm
 	... repeat for other appvms ...

+6. Shutdown templateVM.
+6. Set prefs of torvm to use your default netvm or firewallvm as its NetVM
 6. Start the TorVM and any AppVM you have configured
+6. Execute in TorVM (will be not necessary in R2 Beta3):

+        sudo mkdir /rw/usrlocal/etc/qubes-tor
+        sudo touch /rw/usrlocal/etc/qubes-tor/torrc
+        sudo service qubes-tor restart

 6. From the AppVM, verify torified connectivity

         curl https://check.torproject.org